 Carlyle purchased Arinc in 2007 from Boeing and the group of airlines that owned the firm.
 Last year, Booz Allen Hamilton bought Arinc’s defense business, which helped make the current agreement to sell Arinc more achievable.

-The new HeliSure systems introduced by Rockwell Collins aren’t just synthetic vision system (SVS) and terrain awareness and warning system (Taws) for helicopters but “a family of technologies that are going to provide solutions for helicopter cockpits,” according to Dan Toy, principal marketing manager for the company’s rotary wing business.
-The first products are HSVS and H-Taws and will be fitted to new AgustaWestland AW149s, AW189s, AW101s and AW169s.
+The new HeliSure systems introduced by Rockwell Collins aren’t just synthetic-vision systems (SVS) and terrain awareness and warning systems (Taws) for helicopters but “a family of technologies that are going to provide solutions for helicopter cockpits,” said Dan Toy, principal marketing manager for the company’s rotor-wing business.
+The first products are HSVS and HTaws and will be fitted to new AgustaWestland AW149, AW189, AW101 and AW169 helicopters.